 In this work the investigation of velocity fields inside the FGD reactor by experimental and numerical methods was performed.
-FGD reactor assembly consist of the radial fan, the inlet channel, main part of the reactor (spray zone) and the outlet.
-The geometry of real reactor except the radial fan was transformed to the CFD model.
-Initial conditions and parameters of CFD model, especially velocities at inlet area, were set to correspond well with experimental setup.
+The geometry of real device was transformed to the numerical model and the input parameters to the model was set to correspond well with experimental setup.